Salaried staff can use Tanda the same way your other Staff do, by being rostered on, applying for Leave, using the Time Clock and costed in Reporting.

 Note: If you pay by an EBA or with custom rules, your Onboarding Consultant will build in a tag that you can use to classify Salaried staff, otherwise if you're creating your own rules, under Payroll > Tags create a Salaried tag and then create an Award Rule with the "Do not export this to Payroll" option selected at the bottom.

 Salaried staff will have a Timesheet generated similar to other staff when they clock-in, however Tanda won’t export the timesheet to your Payroll & Accounting system.
+As mentioned above, this is because you have a recurring pay setup in your Payroll system, as you're not paying salaried staff based on how many hours they work.

 You can still approve their timesheet, but they won’t be included when you export timesheets at the end of the pay period.